Central Illinois' On-Line Broadcast Museum

 WCIA Enjoys a Central Illinois Dominance

-WCIA would continue its 15 or 30-minute local news delay for its early evening newscast until 1959 and its late-night newscasts seemed to appear at the “traditional” time of 10 pm by 1962.
-By the very late 1950s or early 1960s, the decision to return to the more traditional news times was made.
-There may have been several outside factors making it necessary to move back to the 6 and 10 pm news time.
+WCIA would continue its 15 or 30-minute local news delay for its early evening newscast until 1959, and its late-night newscasts seemed to appear at the “traditional” time of 10 pm by 1962.
+By the late 1950s or early 1960s, the decision to return to the more traditional news was made.
+Several outside factors may have made it necessary to move back to the 6 and 10 pm news time.

-The change to a 6 pm local newscast could have been one of WCIA's arrogance.
+Changing to a 6 pm local newscast could have been one of WCIA's arrogance.
 Once the “habit” was achieved of watching the presumably better production of local news, sports, and weather of WCIA, there could have been enough confidence in maintaining enough audience across the market to give Channel 3 an edge in household numbers overall.

-The maneuvering of the WCIA local newscast times along with its VHF dial position, the vast viewing area of the station, and its investment in a noticeably better television product would continue to influence the local news and entertainment preferences of many central Illinois viewers for decades!
+The maneuvering of the WCIA local newscast times, along with its VHF dial position, the vast viewing area of the station, and its investment in a noticeably better television product, would continue to influence the local news and entertainment preferences of many central Illinois viewers for decades!

 Click on the button to see the program schedule from the dates indicated above.